 301. Research in Clothing and Textiles.
-2 to 10 credits; I, II, and SS.
-For prerequisites consult instructors.
+Credit to be arranged; I, II. and SS.
+For prerequisites, consult instructors.
 Miss Latzke, Mrs. Hess, and Miss Bruner.

 A research problem considering the hygienic or economic aspects of textiles, or an investigation of clothing as it is related to art, psychology, and other sciences may be chosen as the problem, depending on the courses elected.
 Charge, to be arranged with the instructor.